 Upgrade your browser!

 A lot of security breaches are due to user negligence.
-I’m not victim blaming here, but you lock your doors at night, so let’s do the same for your digital assets.
+You lock your doors at night, so let’s do the same for your digital assets.

-For a web browser, I suggest one of these:
+For a web browser, we suggest one of these:

 Download – https://www.google.com/chrome/